PHS Volunteer Mission Statement

 Volunteering For PHS

 Since PHS provides a home to so many animals and is continuously taking in new animals from individuals that cannot provide homes for them any longer, things are constantly changing.
 With this in mind, we require all new volunteers to commit to 4 hours a week for their first 3 months of volunteering.
-After that we just ask that you volunteer a minimum of once every month.
+After that we just ask that you volunteer a minimum of 16 hours per month.
 Think of the first 3 months of volunteering as an extended training program.
 The tasks you will learn at PHS are very technical and you will require time to get good at them.
 You will be asked to work with potential fast and/or dangerous animals, and you will need to feel comfortable working with those animals.
 You will never be asked to work with animals that you are not comfortable working with, but you still need to understand their care requirements and be able to provide optimal care for PHS’ animals.
-Volunteering at PHS is not for everyone we do a lot of hard work and have to clean up after these animals, but it can be very rewarding to get to work with these animals up close.
+Volunteering at PHS is not for everyone.
+We do a lot of hard work and have to clean up after these animals, but it can be very rewarding to get to work with these animals up close.
+Volunteers must be at least 18 years of age to be accepted into the program.

 What Volunteering at PHS Can Do for You